makzan/Beginning-11ty-and-Netlify-Static-Site-Course/lesson-9-using-form/README.md

-## Build your own form by using Lambda function
+### Build your own form by using Lambda function

+An alternative way is to build our own form handling via Lambda function.

-More on that later
+We will cover more on that later.

 ## Tackling spams